klinker41/android-smsmms/upgrading_for_marshmallow.md

 was able to use the permission CHANGE_NETWORK_STATE to request sending MMS through mobile data instead of WiFi.
 This is a requirement for most carriers.
 This permission now has a SIGNATURE level permission, meaning that your app that requests it will not be granted it.
-To get around this, we need to instead us the WRITE_SETTINGS permission.
+To get around this, we need to instead use the WRITE_SETTINGS permission.
 You can see an example of this in the included sample application.
 Basically, you'll need to make the following changes:

 1) include <uses-permission> tag in your manifest: